Toward Robust Multilingual Adaptation of LLMs for Low-Resource Languages: Theoretical Foundations

 As $\epsilon_1,\epsilon_2\!\to\!0$, we obtain

-In practice, we report empirical estimates, e.g., $L^{(0.95)}\!\approx\!0.034$ and $C\!\approx\!0.6866$ see ~\ref{def:app-data-local-lip} for details.
-The theorem and its corollary guarantee that, under Assumptions~1–2, the model obtains high-fidelity (robust) representations that effectively support downstream tasks.
-Full math proof of theorem and corollary details are provided in ~\ref{Math_proof}.
+The theorem and its corollary imply that, by minimizing $\epsilon_1$ and $\epsilon_2$, the model obtains high-fidelity and robust representations that effectively support downstream tasks.
+Full proofs of the theorem and corollary are provided in Appendix ~\ref{app:math_proof}.